victorIto07/portifolio/README.md

 For the time I have been learning to code, my main inspiration to learn more and more about it, was to merge fun with knownledge.
 So, throughout the years I've made some little projects in some different languages and libraries wich was certanly the way I've learned the most.
 In this repo, I'm just displaying some of those little projects as a (sort of) showcase.
 </p>

-> Notes: Most of my most recent projects was lost by a corruption I had on my computer, the ones here are mostly from a backup that I managed to recover
+> Notes: Most of my most recent projects were lost by a corruption I had on my computer, the ones here are mostly from a backup that I managed to recover

 <br/>